chinthakadd/chinthaka316.github.io/_posts/2018-11-15-JVisualVM-to-monitor-Spring-Boot-Apps-in-Kubernetes.md

 ---
 layout: post
-title: How to use JVisualVM and Java Mission Control to monitor Spring Boot Apps in Kubernetes
+title: How to use JVisualVM and Java Mission Control to monitor Spring Boot Apps in Kubernetes?
 ---

 I thought of writing this as it is useful starting point for any developer who wants to start